 How do your SSL certificates work?

-There are three ways for you to have an encrypted (HTTPS) site while using Lime Daley hosting services.
+There are four ways for you to have an encrypted (HTTPS) site while using Lime Daley hosting services.

 - Self-signed certificate